dmorse/pscfpp/README.md

 ## Compiling

-Complete directions for compiling and installing pscf++ are provided in section 2 of the html documentation.
+Complete directions for compiling and installing PSCF are provided in section 2 of the html documentation.
 Short instructions for compiling, after installing all of the required dependencies, are given below: